 ‘Anton’ replied that although this was true-ish, the difference was that when the A Team were accused of crimes, they were innocent, which is a fair point.
 They departed, and we took Archie out for a gallivant around the now snow-free East Field.
 The Lunches had left their Swiss roll behind, and it being in our possession meant that for a tantalising moment we were gaining on the super-rich.
 Then like idiots we ate it, so must remain poor for the time being.

-Main: Joe’s wedding, on a boiling August afternoon in the west country, ten years ago.
+Main: Joe’s wedding, on a boiling August day in the west country, ten years ago.
 Joe second from the left, myself in the centre.
-It was lovely hazy afternoon, and I those of us making up the Away support, being on Joe’s side of proceedings, deported ourselves well, especially considering we had got trashed before kick off on the minibus between Bristol Temple Meads station and wherever the ceremony took place.
+It was lovely hazy afternoon, and those of us making up the Away support, being on Joe’s side of proceedings, deported ourselves well, especially considering we had got trashed before kick off on the minibus between Bristol Temple Meads station and wherever the ceremony took place.

 Inset top: Archie, nonplussed by recent snow.
 Being of a breed favoured by Persian nobility, he is not cut out for a European winter.
 That said, his paws have especially thick pads to protect them while running for long distances on hot desert sand, and I think they took the worst of the cold away, too.